Collective moderation of hate, toxicity, and extremity in online discussions: Acknowledgments

 \section{Acknowledgments}

-We thank our annotators Lisa Trummer, Anna Spradley, and Elizabeth Michels for their valuable input for the classification scheme and their grit during the labeling process, Max Pellert for contributing scripts to interface with the emotion classification models, and Cathy Burger, Henrik Olsson and Max Pellert for providing feedback on a draft version of this manuscript.
+We thank our annotators Lisa Trummer, Anna Spradley, and Elizabeth Michels for their valuable input for the classification scheme and their grit during the labeling process, Max Pellert for contributing scripts to interface with the emotion classification models, Cathy Burger, Henrik Olsson and Max Pellert for providing feedback on a draft version of this manuscript, and Liuhuaying Yang for her generous expert help with visualizations.